Vidiyum Munn: Plot

 Everything goes according to Singaram's plan, and Rekha accompanies the girl to Periayyah's mansion.
 Periayyah takes the girl upstairs and starts to tie her up.
 As the girl protests, Periayyah is seen taking up a razor blade, when suddenly Rekha breaks into the room, and a struggle ensues in which Periayyah is killed.
 Rekha and Nandini escape the mansion and go on the run.
 Singaram is then visited by the henchmen of Chinnaiah, Periayyah's son.
 They question her about the girl he sent and threaten him to find them within a day.
 An intimidated Singaram approaches Lankesh, a rogue detective with an eye for details.
 Lankesh agrees to help Singaram track down the girl for a sum.
 In his search of Rekha's apartment, he discovers a photo of her friend taken in Srirangam, and concludes that the two are headed there.

 As this happens, Doraisingam's men spot the girl and Rekha on a train.
 They decide to kidnap her, but their attempts are thwarted, and the two escape to Srirangam and meet with Devanayagi, Rekha's old friend.
-While on his search, Chinnaiah and his men kill Doraisingam while also killing a man that knew about his father's bad habits.
+While on his search, Chinnaiah and his men kill Doraisingam while also killing a man who knew about his father's bad habits.
 Lankesh, with Singaram, tracks down the house in which Devanayagi lives and takes Rekha and Nandini out while calling Chinnaiah to the area, so he can have his revenge against them for killing his father.
-Chinnaiah arrives with his men but orders them to kill Singaram and Lankesh instead while giving money to Rekha to live her life onwards.
-The reasoning behind this is when Chinnaiah was in school, his father took a classmate of his and ended up raping and killing her.
-Disgusted with his father's actions, Chinnaiah decides to look for the person that killed his father and gives Rekha and Nandini hope.
+Chinnaiah arrives with his men but kills Singaram and Lankesh instead while giving money to Rekha to live her life onwards.
+The reasoning behind this is that when Chinnaiah was in school, his father raped and killed a female classmate of his.
+Disgusted with his father's actions, Chinnaiah decides to look for the person who killed his father and gives Rekha and Nandini hope.
 The film ends with Rekha and Nandini traveling on a bus.